Off-field issues continue to haunt the Afghanistan team

 “The disciplinary committee has already been assigned to carry out the investigation in the Alam incident and asked to submit the report in a week,” Atif Mashal who is a board member in the ACB, was quoted as saying.

 As per the reports of the ACB‘s Annual General Meeting in Kabul, even their team manager Naved Sayem has been suspended.
 It has also been learned from Atif Mashal that the team manager was suspended because of his inability to report in the proper order.
-Both Alam and Naved are expected to be punished.
+Both Alam and Naved are expected to get harsh punishments.